Central Virginia

 • 00:41:39

-If they can't produce good technology then shove on it, drive down here and present to us in part
+If they can't produce good technology, then shove on it, drive down here and present to us

 I'm less concerned about when they're not physically here than when they very clearly have not ever been here, if that makes sense.